 So this is it.

-You’ve been hearing about ayahuasca everywhere.
+You’ve heard about ayahuasca everywhere.
 You just listened to your brother’s friend’s aunt talk about her life-changing ayahuasca experience.
 She’s calm, centered, and has this radiant glow.
 After melting her ego and hurling her through the far-reaching realms of distant galaxies, she had the epiphany that everything is energy vibrating at different frequencies, and she is not fundamentally separate from all living beings on the planet.

 Your interest has officially peaked.